 How Does a Truck Accident Claim Differ from a Car Accident Claim?

 Truck accidents are eligible to recover the same type of damages that can be claimed with a car accident claim, but there are a couple of elements that may differ.
-If you have been in a truck accident and the semi truck “jackknifed” and hit your vehicle, you might not be able to claim damages.
+If you have been in a truck accident and the semi-truck “jackknifed” and hit your vehicle, you might not be able to claim damages.
 In some accidents, a semi-truck that has jackknifed wouldn’t be held liable if the incident occurred due to unexpected road conditions such as a slick road or snow.
 If the truck driver in your accident isn’t at fault for the crash, your lawyer can help you explore other options for recovering damages.

 Similar to jackknifing, turning accidents may not be seen as negligent in all situations.
 Commercial trucks often take two lanes to turn because of their large size and can cause an accident if the driver isn’t careful.
 Some courts have elected to not automatically rule truck drivers in these crashes.
-As with all accidents, the circumstances of each case differs, so the outcome for cases can greatly vary.
+As with all accidents, the circumstances of each case differ, so the outcome for cases can greatly vary.
 If you are ready to file a truck accident claim against the responsible party, speaking with a truck accident lawyer is the first step.

 What Type of Damages Can I Recover with a Truck Accident Claim?